DarinM223/generic-json/README.md

 Automatic JSON serialization and deserialization from type indexed values.

 See the `example/` folder for an example for how to use the library.
-The type indexed value representations in `example.sml` were automatically generated using [smlgen](https://github.com/DarinM223/smlgen).
+The type indexed value representations in `example.sml` were generated using [smlgen](https://github.com/DarinM223/smlgen).

 Building
 --------